MezMerrit/AU-School-Handwriting-Fonts/README.md

 Alts: Denotes whether ✅ or not ❌ the transitional precursive alternate glyphs are included.
 SMC: Denotes whether ✅ or not ❌ small caps glyphs have been included.

-* Additions will be made to this guide as they are completed and the files are updated.
+* Additions will be made to this guide as they are completed and the fonts are updated.
 ```

 - - - -

 ## View and/or Install the Fonts ##

-To view the fonts without installing them:
+To view the variable fonts without installing them:

 <details>
    <summary>Click here</summary>

 Click the link above matching the Australian State that you live in.
+Then:

 1. Download the font-viewer.zip file and unpack it.
 2. Double-click the .html file.
 3. Adjust the sliders at the top of the page.

 ![Font Viewer](https://user-images.githubusercontent.com/34974280/174448031-b3235cea-d3f9-4194-9a05-d9e2d5585775.png)

 </details>

-To install the fonts choose an option:
+To manually install the fonts choose an option:

 <details>
   <summary>Windows</summary>